 Oceano receives its drinking water from three water production wells, all located within the District boundaries.
 In addition, the District purchases treated surface water from the Lopez Project and the State Water Project.
 Both surface water sources are delivered through a single pipeline to the District's Water Yard located at 19th Street near Wilmar Avenue.
-In 2016 the District's water system used 100% State Water.
+In 2017 the District's water system used 100% Lopez Project Water supplemented with well water.